samiyeb/consistent.bino/README.md

 * Progress visualization
 * Daily reminders and notifications

+## Patch Notes
+### Version 1.0.2
+Temporarily disabled the implementation of Spring HATEOAS to revamp system design, In future versions, the enhanced RESTful service capabilties and improved API evolution support with hypermedia-driven outputs will come back soon!
+### Version 1.0.1
+Implemented Spring HATEOAS to enhance RESTful service capabilities.
+Improved API evolution support with hypermedia-driven outputs.
+### Version 1.0.0
+Initial release with goal setting and bookkeeping features.

 ## Contributing
 ### Guidelines
 We welcome contributions!
 Here are some guidelines to help you get started: